AdobeDocs/advertising.en/help/dsp/campaign-management/reports/campaign-data-views-manage.md

 ---
-title: Manage the Campaign Data Views
+title: Manage Your Campaign Data Views
-description: Learn how you can customize the data views for campaigns, packages, placements, and ads.
+description: Learn how you can customize your data views for campaigns, packages, placements, and ads.
 feature: DSP Campaign Data Views
--->
 ---

-# Manage the Campaign Data Views
+# Manage Your Campaign Data Views

 You can customize the data that appears within your campaign management views ([!UICONTROL Campaigns], [!UICONTROL Packages], [!UICONTROL Placements], and [!UICONTROL Ads]).

-## Manage Data Visualizations
+## Manage Data Visualizations {#data-visualizations-manage}

 You can change the metrics and chart mode for all data visualizations across campaigns or for a single campaign.
 Changes to a single campaign are applied across all data visualizations for the campaign, including those in the [!UICONTROL Packages], [!UICONTROL Placements], and [!UICONTROL Ads] views.